A causal convolutional neural network for multi-subject motion modeling and generation: Results and discussion

+After obtaining the user study results, we checked them.
+First, we checked the time that each participant spent on completing the questionnaire.
+If the time was less than 10 min (the shortest time needed to judge all motion sequences), we discarded the questionnaire.
+Second, if a questionnaire had blank responses, it was discarded.
+Third, if a questionnaire had conflicting choices, it was also discarded.
+For example, if a participant chose $A$, $B$, and $C$ as the better sequence from three pairs, $(A, B)$, $(B, C)$, and $(A, C)$, we treated these as conflicting choices.
+From the first two choices, we can infer that $A$ is better than $C$; however, the participant chose $C$ as the better sequence from the third pair.
+Finally, we obtained 15 valid questionnaires for DAE-LSTM and 16 for the other models.

-The t-test results are shown in Tab.~\ref{tab:total-t-test}.
-The P-values of the CCNet vs. other baseline models are all less than the selected threshold (0.05).
-Therefore, the motions generated by the CCNet are significantly different from the motions generated by baseline models.
-According to the average number of motion sequences selected by the participants (mean in Tab.~\ref{tab:total-t-test}), the average number of selected motion sequences of CCNet is larger than that of other baseline models.
-It verifies that the CCNet can generate better motions than state-of-the-art baseline models in different scenarios (The ANOVA test result in the supplementary material also verifies the statistical significance of the user study).
-Furthermore, we prepare another 5-group data that contain pairs of motion sequences generated by the CCNet and each baseline model.
-As listed in Tab.~\ref{tab:ours vs others}, the number of CCNet-generated motion sequences selected by participants is still larger than that of the sequences generated by baseline models.
-Fig.~\ref{fig:dae_rand_fail} shows examples of generated motion sequences used in this study.
-Motion jittering and penetrations into the ground plane frequently happen for motion sequences generated using ERD-4LR-cond, ERD-4LR-cond, and PFNN-cond, which indicates that these models can't handle the skeleton variations as well as the CCNet.
-In addition, we observe that DAE-LSTM-cond fails to generate long-period, controllable motion.
+We performed a t-test on the user study results to verify the hypothesis that CCNet can generate motions of better quality than the baseline models, and the results are shown in Tab.~\ref{tab:total-t-test}.
+The P values of CCNet versus other baseline models were all less than the selected threshold (0.05).
+Therefore, the motions generated by CCNet were significantly different from those generated by the baselines.
+Based on the average number of motion sequences selected by the participants (mean in Tab.~\ref{tab:total-t-test}), the number of choices for CCNet is larger than those of the other baselines, which verifies that CCNet can better capture the intrinsic characteristics of the motions of different subjects.
+Furthermore, we prepared another three-group dataset that contained pairs of motion sequences generated by CCNet and each baseline model.
+As listed in Tab.~\ref{tab:ours vs others}, the number of CCNet-generated motion sequences selected by the participants was still higher than that of the sequences generated by the baseline models.

+We also performed an ANOVA test on the user study results, as illustrated in Tab.\ref{tab:anova-test}, which verifies the user study's statistical significance.